jaspector

 Normal state business hours.
 After-hours inspections available at $45/hour (minimum 2 hours) by arrangement.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Montana Department of Labor and Industry, Business Standards Division, Building and Commercial Measurements Bureau (for structural permits); Lewis and Clark County Community Development and Planning Department (for zoning, planning, floodplain, and access permits) before applying.
+Source: Montana Department of Labor and Industry, Business Standards Division, Building and Commercial Measurements Bureau (for structural permits); Lewis and Clark County Community Development and Planning Department (for zoning, planning, floodplain, and access permits) ↗

 State building permit required prior to start of construction for all non-exempt buildings being built, remodeled, moved, or undergoing a change of occupancy in state jurisdiction (unincorporated areas outside certified local government boundaries).
 Zoning permits, subdivision approval, floodplain permits, and approach/access permits are separate from and in addition to the state building permit.

-Typical processing time is State plan review averages approximately three weeks; complex projects may take several weeks longer..
+Building permit processing times in unincorporated Lewis and Clark County, MT typically run State plan review averages approximately three weeks; complex projects may take several weeks longer..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Lewis and Clark County, MT.
 The following work is generally exempt: Farm and ranch buildings; Private residential buildings with fewer than five dwelling units that do not serve transient guests (single-family homes and small apartments for private residential use are state-exempt; however, county zoning, floodplain, and land use permits may still apply); Private garages and private storage buildings used by the owner for personal, non-commercial use; Mining buildings located on mine property; Petroleum refineries and pulp and paper mills (except office and shop buildings).
 Note: Exempt from building permit does NOT mean exempt from zoning, floodplain, or access permits.
 Electrical, plumbing, and mechanical permits may still be required separately even if no building permit is needed.
 Always check with the county CDP at (406) 447-8374.
+When in doubt, confirm with the local building department before starting work.